The Taming of the Shrew in performance: Theatrical adaptations

-The most successful adaptation was David Garrick's Catherine and Petruchio, which was first performed at Drury Lane in March 1754, starring Hannah Pritchard and Henry Woodward, although Pritchard was replaced by Kitty Clive in 1756.
+The most successful adaptation was David Garrick's Catharine and Petruchio, which was first performed at Drury Lane in March 1754, starring Hannah Pritchard and Henry Woodward, although Pritchard was replaced by Kitty Clive in 1756.
 This adaptation dominated the stage for almost a century, with Shakespeare's play not returning to the English stage until 1844, although Garrick's version was still being performed as late as 1879, when Herbert Beerbohm Tree staged it.
-In Catherine and Petruchio, the subplot is entirely omitted; Bianca is married to Hortensio when the play opens.
-Consequently, it is not a full-length play, and was often performed with Garrick's shorter version of The Winter's Tale or as an afterpiece.
+In Catharine and Petruchio, the subplot is entirely omitted; Bianca is married to Hortensio when the play opens.
+Consequently, it is not a full-length play and was often performed with Garrick's shorter version of The Winter's Tale or as an afterpiece.
 Indeed, the play only began to dwindle in popularity when afterpieces became less fashionable in the mid-eighteenth century.
 Prior to that, however, it was a huge success on both sides of the Atlantic; it was first staged in North America in 1768 at the John Street Theatre, starring Margaret Cheer and Lewis Hallam.
 It was performed at John Philip Kemble's benefit in 1788, with a text he had prepared himself, which deviated slightly from Garrick's, starring Sarah Siddons and Kemble himself.
 Kemble continued to play the role for many years, including a run opposite his wife, Priscilla Kemble, in 1810.
 Previously, Kemble's brother, Charles Kemble had also staged the play, acting alongside his own wife, Marie Thérèse Kemble, in 1802.